 These types of additional coverage should always be adjusted to the income of your partner and your individual situation.
 It’s worthwhile to obtain personal advice.

-In principle, the same coordination reduction applies to part-time employees as to full-time employees.
-Unless your employer has provided for a reduced coordination reduction for part-time employees in the pension fund regulations.
+In principle, the same coordination deduction applies to part-time employees as to full-time employees.
+Unless your employer has provided for a lower coordination deduction for part-time employees in the pension fund regulations.

-Let's assume that you return to your job with a part-time workload of 60%.
-The coordination reduction for an annual salary of CHF 80,000 (100% workload) is CHF 25,725, i.e. almost a third.
+Let’s assume that you return to your job with a part-time workload of 60%.
+The coordination deduction for an annual salary of CHF 80,000 (100% workload) is CHF 26,460 (as of 2025), i.e. almost one third.
 With a 60% workload, it is already more than half.
-If the pension fund regulations provide for a reduced coordination reduction, your deduction will be adjusted to CHF 15,057.
+If the pension fund regulations provide for a reduced coordination deduction, your deduction will be adjusted to CHF 15,876.
 This means your insured salary is higher and you pay significantly more money into the pension fund even with a lower annual salary.
 The outcome is that you save more for retirement.
 This won't close your payment gap, but at least it won't widen it any further.

-Definitely use your next job interview for part-time employment as an opportunity to discuss the issue of coordination reduction.
+Definitely use your next job interview for part-time employment as an opportunity to discuss the issue of coordination deduction.

-The coordination reduction is a fixed deduction from the gross annual salary to determine how much income should be insured with the pension fund.
-This prevents overinsurance.
-In other words, the coordination reduction ensures that only the part of the salary that is not already covered by AHV/IV is insured.
-In 2024, this is CHF 25,725, which corresponds to 7/8 of the maximum AHV pension.
+The coordination deduction is a fixed deduction from the gross annual salary to determine how much income should be insured with the pension fund.
+In this way, the legislator aims to prevent double insurance of salary components in Pillars 1 and 2.
+In other words, the coordination deduction ensures that only the part of the salary that is not already covered by AHV/IV is insured.
+In 2025, this is CHF 26,460, which corresponds to 7/8 of the maximum AHV pension.

 Example: You have a gross annual salary of CHF 80,000.
-After the coordination reduction, your income insured in pillar 2 is still CHF 54,275.
+After the coordination deduction, your income insured under Pillar 2 is still CHF 53,540.

 In times of low interest rates on savings accounts or traditional 3a accounts, it is worth investing your private retirement provision in the financial markets.
 This is because investment funds with a high proportion of equities offer significantly higher potential returns.
 Especially if you have a long investment horizon.

-Example: Andrea is 41, works on a 60% basis as a marketing specialist, and earns CHF 50,000 a year.
+An example based on current figures: Andrea is 41, works on a 60% basis as a marketing specialist, and earns CHF 50,000 a year.
 Regarding her retirement provision, she knows that she can save for around another 20 years.
 She plans to put aside CHF 500 every month.
 But what other options does she have?
 With a savings account and 1% interest, she would have CHF 132,830 for her retirement after 20 years.
-With a 3a pension solution, she benefits from a 4.2% return and saves an additional CHF 18,000 in taxes.
+With a 3a pension solution from AXA, she benefits from a return of 4.2% and saves an additional CHF 18,000 in taxes.
 Her capital thus grows to CHF 204,572.

 The earlier you start to invest, the better your return: Women who save for another 20 years or more until retirement can achieve an additional amount of over CHF 70,000.
 Thanks to Pillar 3 with a securities component, pension gaps can therefore be easily reduced.
 And time is on your side.

 Taking plenty of time for family and children is important.
-But it is just as important to prevent poverty in old age at an early stage.
+But it is just as important to take steps at an early stage to prevent poverty in old age.
 Use your options to save in a Pillar 3a solution and a pension fund to provide for your retirement and close any income gaps.
 Also check what impact a securities solution would have on your retirement savings – especially if you calculate with a longer investment horizon.